 Beating the Winter Blues

-The gloomy days of winter don’t just yield to frigid temperatures.
-For some, it’s also the time of year where seasonal affective disorder or SAD ― or even just bouts of the winter blues ― can disrupt their daily lives, leaving them searching for a fix.
+The gloomy and dark days of winter don’t just stop at cold and frigid temperatures.
+For many people living in the northern hemisphere, it is also the time of year where SAD or Seasonal Affective Disorder can disrupt their daily lives, leaving those with SAD looking for a fix.

 The lack of sunlight and early darkness can greatly affect our mood and mental health, affecting some more than others, even interfering with their day to day life.

 Known as the "winter blues," seasonal affective disorder is a type of depression that happens when the seasons change It usually starts around autumn time so in September, when the days start to shorten and the sunlight exposure starts to decrease.
 SAD can start in autumn and continue until late spring, even then the weather is dark and rainy so people can continue to experience SAD.

 This type of depression affects up to 2% of Canadians, nevertheless milder forms of SAD can reach up to 15% of the general population and the majority of those effected are women.
 As a matter of fact, research shows that SAD affects females 4 times more than males.

 The difference between depression and SAD is usually determined by the timing of symptoms.
 SAD mainly affects people in the autumn months (Sept, Oct & Nov), it tends to get worse during the winter months (Dec, Jan & Feb) and can last up to late spring.
 It usually eases up at the end spring and early summer months when the days are longer and there is increased exposure to natural sunlight.

 - don't feel like eating / lack of appetite